emory-libraries/dlp-curate/app/jobs/README.md

 ### [AttachFilesToWorkJob](https://github.com/emory-libraries/dlp-curate/blob/main/app/jobs/attach_files_to_work_job.rb)
 This is an overwrite of Hyrax' [AttachFilesToWorkJob](https://github.com/samvera/hyrax/blob/v3.0.0.pre.rc1/app/jobs/attach_files_to_work_job.rb).
 The Job invokes the `FileSetActor` class so that the Actor is available out of the constraints of the Middleware Stack.
 The following changes were necessary for this Actor:
 - `#process_fileset`: `AttachFilesToWorkJob` had to accept multiple files into one `FileSet`, which Hyrax is not ready for out-of-the-box.
 This method was created so that multiple types of files could get attached, as well as the `preferred` attribute assigned.
-- `#perform`: the metadata and content creation methods have been moved to the `process_fileset` command which is called here.
+- `#perform`: the metadata and content creation calls that were originally in this method have been moved to `process_fileset`.
 - `#preferred_file`: provides logic for which file is deemed the preferred item.
 ### [CharacterizeJob](https://github.com/emory-libraries/dlp-curate/blob/main/app/jobs/characterize_job.rb)
 This is an overwrite of Hyrax' [CharacterizeJob](https://github.com/samvera/hyrax/blob/v3.0.0.pre.rc1/app/jobs/characterize_job.rb).
 This Job analyzes and provides details about a file attached to a `FileSet`.
 The needed changes are: